 Ronda is one of the oldest cities in Spain, and remains of prehistoric settlements dating back to the Neolithic age have been found in the area surrounding what we today know as Ronda.
-Historians believe that the area was subsequently settled by Celtic tribes in the 6th BC.
+Historians believe the area was subsequently settled by Celtic tribes in the 6th BC.
 Known as Arunda, the settlement would later fall to the Phoenician settlers, who founded a small village known as Ronda La Vieja on the El Tajo gorge base.

-However, Ronda’s real history begins with the Second Punic War onset between Rome and the Carthaginians of North Africa.
+However, Ronda’s real history begins with the Second Punic War between Rome and the Carthaginians of North Africa.
 Ronda was founded as a fortified settlement by the Roman General Scipio Africanus and was granted the city’s title during Julius Caesar’s reign.
 After the collapse of the Western Roman Empire in the 5th century AD, Ronda was conquered by the Visigoth King Leovilgildo in the 6th century.
 The Visigoths ruled over the Iberian Peninsula for over a century, and Toledo, in central Spain, became their capital.

 More suffering would follow for the citizens of Ronda in the 17th century.
 Spain was preoccupied with several European wars in this period, neglecting more pressing domestic problems closer to home.
 In Andalucía, epidemics and bad harvests killed over 300,000 people.
 Cities like Ronda, following the expulsion of the Jews and Muslims, were becoming dangerously underpopulated.
-Things improved for Ronda’s population under the Bourbon dynasty in the 18th century, and the so-called age of Enlightenment as the Monarchs made several vital investments into the Andalusian economy and infrastructure.
+Things improved for Ronda’s population under the Bourbon dynasty in the 18th century and the so-called Age of Enlightenment as the Monarchs made several vital investments into the Andalusian economy and infrastructure.
 New settlers from other parts of Spain boosted the region’s population to over 1.7 million by 1787.

 Gastronomy & Wine